VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 to support a wide range of use cases.
 For our `Button` component, that is easy enough.
 For layout components like `Card` and `Page`, it's tougher.
 The reusability that results has made individual teams and the entire program so much more productive.

+We also go out of our way to endow our components with as little functionality as possible.
+Component APIs offer props that enable library consumers on the development teams to supply behavior.
+For an obvious example, developers supply `onClick` behavior to the `Button` component.
+We have more complex components that need to maintain their own state, but we try to minimize that where possible.
+This provides a clean separation of concerns, which makes testing our components much easier, and anyone who has been in the game long enough knows that strong testability makes for strong reusability.

 ### Encapsulation

 There will be more about this shortly, but we do not build our components from scratch.
 Rather, we customize existing open source